swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/wlr_cursor.md

 <sup>3</sup> Normally you'd want to [add the output at a specific
 point](http://way-cooler.org/docs/wlroots/output/layout/struct.Layout.html#method.add)
 in the layout.
 However this requires user configuration, which is out of the scope of this book.
-Currently there is no xrandr equivalent for Wayland as each compositor must support the same protocol describing output layouts.
+Currently there is no xrandr equivalent for Wayland.